nicholasbarnfield/nicholasbarnfield.github.io/_pages/about.md

 Publications and preprints
 ------
 N. Barnfield, R. Grondin, G. Pozzoli and R. Raquépas. *On the Ziv-Merhav theorem beyond Markovianity II: A Thermodynamic Approach*.
-In preparation (2023).
+(2023). [ arXiv:2312.02098 [math.PR]](https://arxiv.org/abs/2312.02098)

 N. Barnfield, R. Grondin, G. Pozzoli and R. Raquépas. *On the Ziv-Merhav theorem beyond Markovianity*.
 To appear in The Canadian Journal of Mathematics (2023). [arXiv:2310.01367 [cs.IT]](https://arxiv.org/abs/2310.01367)